audidatacamp370/p1_ds-blog/README.md

 ### Questions
 - In which Countries is working remotely more common?
 - Which company size supports remote work the most/ at least?
-- Are programmers who work remotly more satisfied with their jobs?
+- Are programmers who work remotely more satisfied with their jobs?
 - Do programmers who work remotly earn less than programmers who are mainly working in their office?

 <a id='filedesc'></a>